Last Updated on January 17, 2023

 Find the Best Kinesiology Degree Programs in 2023

-This guide looks at some of the key considerations for students who are pursuing a bachelor’s degree in kinesiology, and how this degree can set graduates up for a successful career in the sports industry and beyond.
+This guide looks at some of the key considerations for students who are pursuing a kinesiology degree, and how a degree in kinesiology can set graduates up for a successful career in the sports industry and beyond.